Four friends looking at their motorcycles outside a house.

 Motorcycle insurance cost for new or vintage rides

-Just like with auto insurance, the cost of motorcycle insurance partially depends on the type of motorcycle you are insuring.
-Factors such as safety features, the crash rate for that bike model, theft rate, the cost of replacement and the age of the bike are used in determining the cost of your classic motorcycle insurance.
-Sometimes a vintage motorcycle is just a great vintage bike, but if it’s been meticulously maintained or restored, it may qualify as an antique or classic.
-That may give you another option for how to keep classic motorcycle insurance cheaper.
+Similar to auto insurance, the cost of motorcycle insurance partially depends on the type of motorcycle you are insuring.
+Factors such as safety features, loss experience, theft rate, replacement cost and the age of the bike are also used in determining the cost of your motorcycle insurance.
+If a vintage bike has been restored with exceptional workmanship or maintained and preserved in its original condition or is undergoing a restoration by an antique automobile hobbyist, it may qualify as a classic or antique (eligibility will vary by insurance carrier and state).

-When is a bike considered an antique, vintage or classic motorcycle?
+When is a bike considered classic, vintage or antique motorcycle?

 Have an agent contact me